AnnChou/creative-access-guide/README.md

 ---

-## 🦮 Servie & Guide Dog Welcome Poster
+## 🦮 Service & Guide Dog Welcome Poster

 Created during my **WorkAble internship**, this visual sign affirms that service and guide dogs are not only legally permitted, but **culturally embraced** in creative and collaborative spaces.